 - All-fruit popsicles usually contain a lot of water and are fun!
 (You can also try this Mango-Kefir popsicle recipe.)

 - Fiber-rich foods like oatmeal, whole grain breads, whole grain pastas, and other whole grains.
-Start slowly if these foods are new to your toddler and pair them with healthy fats, water, AND water-rich produce to avoid making the problem worse.
+Start slowly if these high in fiber foods are new to your toddler and pair them with healthy fats, water, AND water-rich produce to avoid making the problem worse.

 - Foods with probiotics like yogurt, drinkable yogurt, kefir, sauerkraut, kimchi, miso, and more.
 (You can also try a probiotic supplement.)

 - Slightly watered down prune juice, pear juice, or apple juice.